 Email Address: firstname.lastname@example.org

-Emily Merritt finished her wildlife sciences Master’s program at Auburn University in spring of 2015, and is currently serving as a manager and field researcher for this project.
-Merritt is interested in exploring the role environmental factors, humans, and wildlife play in the distribution and prevalence of ticks and tick-borne illnesses in the Southeast.
+Emily Merritt finished her wildlife sciences Master’s program at Auburn University in spring of 2015.
+Her interests include in exploring the role environmental factors, humans, and wildlife play in the distribution and prevalence of ticks and tick-borne illnesses in the Southeast.

 Email Address: email@example.com